ts-essentials/ts-essentials/.changeset/long-bears-fetch.md

 "ts-essentials": patch
 ---

-Allow objects to be used in `StrictOmit`
+Allow only objects to be used in `StrictOmit`